Agriculture Under Secretary Lisa Mensah has announced that USDA is seeking applications for grants to support rural businesses and help create jobs.

 "This USDA funding will ensure continued investments in rural businesses,” Mensah said.
 “Too often, rural businesses and the communities they serve lack access to the capital and resources they need to grow and thrive.
 These grants will help remedy that and allow all Americans the chance to share in the nation’s economic recovery.”

-Approximately $3.7 million Native American earmark funding is expected to be available under the Rural Business Development Grant (RBDG) program.
+More than $28 million is expected to be available under the Rural Business Development Grant (RBDG) program.
 Eligible applicants include public bodies, government entities, Indian tribes and non-profit organizations.
-Applications for projects benefiting Native American communities must show that at least 75 percent of the benefits of the project will be received by members of an Indian tribe on a Federal or State reservation or other Federally recognized tribal group.

-Applications for national competition for the Native American earmarked funds are due by close of business, 4:30 pm CT, Friday, May 1, 2015.
-All applications are to be sent to Diane Pavel.
-One copy by email and one copy by mail (to include original signed forms) to the following address: firstname.lastname@example.org
+Pre-applications for competition for the Nebraska allocated funds are due by close of business, 4:30 pm CT, Friday, May 1, 2015.
+All pre-applications are to be sent by email to the following address: firstname.lastname@example.org

 USDA Rural Development